Netatalk/netatalk/doc/manpages/man8/papd.8.md

 to avoid compatibility problems with all the flavours of **lpd** in use.

 As of Netatalk 2.0, CUPS is also supported.
-Simply using *cupsautoadd* as the first papd.conf entry will share all CUPS printers automagically.
+Simply using *cupsautoadd* as the first papd.conf entry will share all CUPS printers automatically.
 It is still possible to overwrite these defaults by individually defining printer shares.
 See **papd.conf**(5) for details on the configuration file format.